-This boy, she learns, is named Umi... [and] he and his brother, Sora.. were raised in the ocean by dugongs.
+This boy, she learns, is named Umi... [and] he and his brother, Sora... were raised in the ocean by dugongs

 Ruka begins spending time with... the brothers [and] discovers that she shares an almost magical connection to the ocean.
-Meanwhile, a mysterious gathering of aquatic life off the coast seems imminent - a gathering where the three children of the sea appear destined to play a crucial role.
+Meanwhile, a mysterious gathering of aquatic life off the coast seems imminent.

 This is a film you experience on a deeper level, one that washes over you like a wave...
-It's hard to overstate what an atmospheric triumph Studio 4°C has pulled off here." - Matt Schley, The Japan Times
+It's hard to overstate what an atmospheric triumph Studio 4°C has pulled off here." - Matt Schley, The